Level up mac and cheese from the box! This upgraded Kraft mac and cheese is too good not to try.

 The crushed cracker and butter topping gives the dish a crunchy outer crust that complements the texture of the mac and cheese very well.

-So the next time you make Kraft mac and cheese for dinner, be sure you also have some cheese, sour cream, butter, and crackers on hand.
+So the next time you’re wondering how to make kraft mac & cheese better, be sure you also have some cheese, sour cream, butter, and crackers on hand.

 Believe me, once you’ve tried it, you’ll never cook boxed mac and cheese the same way ever again.